 The Cooperative Education program provides students the opportunity to complete a portion of their academic program as employees in industry, business, government, or educational institutions where their work is directly related to their academic major.
-Additional information regarding the Cooperative Education program is available from the Director of Career Development.
+Additional information regarding the Cooperative Education program is available from the Director of New Student Admissions.

+COP 201 COOPERATIVE PRACTICUM I

 This course involves study-related, off-campus work experience with employers in real employment situation.
 At the beginning of the course, a minimum amount of work time is determined between the student and the Cooperative Education Coordinator.
-At the end of the course, student must prepare and submit to the Coordinator a written report summarizing educational/employment experiences.
+At the end of the course, the student must prepare and submit to the Coordinator a written report summarizing educational/employment experiences.
 The course is graded on a pass/fail basis.
+Prerequisites: 12 or more semester hours earned, 2.5 or higher cumulative GPA, and permission of Director of New Student Admissions.

+CRIMINAL JUSTICE ADMINISTRATION

+ECONOMICS

-Prerequisites: 12 or more semester hours earned, 2.5 or higher cumulative GPA, and permission of Director of Career Development.
-This course is a continuation of COP 201 with the same requirements and responsibilities for completion.
-The course is graded on a pass/fail basis.
-Prerequisites: COP 201 and permission of Director of Career Development.
-ECONOMICS basic economic theory, economic systems, national income accounting, unemployment and inflation, money and banking, fiscal and monetary policy.
-This course is a study of basic economic concepts and microeconomics.
-Topics covered include consumer and firm behavior, economic growth, market structures, price output determination, labor and unions, international trade and finance.
+This course is a study of basic economic concepts and macroeconomics.
+Topics covered include basic economic theory, economic systems, national income accounting, unemployment and inflation, money and banking, fiscal and monetary policy.

+behavior, economic growth, market structures, price and output determination, labor and unions, international trade and finance.

 Selected topics in economics is a specially designed course for students interested in pursuing specific study projects under the supervision of a discipline instructor and approved by an advisor, the course instructor, and the Dean of Career Education.
-No more that six semester hours in topics courses may be used in meeting minimum degree requirements.
-EDUCATION This course introduces prospective teachers to schools in American society.
+No more that six semester hours in topics courses may be used in meeting minimum degree requirements

+EDUCATION

+This course introduces prospective teachers to schools in American society.
 The history of schools is viewed in relationship to present problems, issues, and trends.
 Suitability for the teaching profession is recognized as students observe a minimum of ten hours in multi-grade-level classrooms.
-(Formerly EDU 132) This course introduces students to the fundamentals of integrating technology into the classroom curriculum.
+(Formerly EDU 132)

+This course introduces students to the fundamentals of integrating technology into the classroom curriculum.
 Students develop classroom presentations as part of the course work.
-Topics covered include fundamental microcomputer skills, and the use of Windows, the Internet, computer presentation tools, and multi-media.
-Prerequisite or corequisite: CST 100 or typewriting experience.
-EDU 211 THE PSYCHOLOGY OF HUMAN DEVELOPMENT AND LEARNING 3 sem hrs cr This course explores physical, mental, social, and moral development of individuals from birth to the end of How humans learn is a large component of the course.
+Topics covered include fundamental microcomputer skills and the use of Windows, the Internet, computer presentation tools, and multi-media.
+Prerequisite or corequisite: BIT 100 or typewriting experience.

+This course explores physical, mental, social, and moral development of individuals from birth to the end of life.
+How humans learn is a large component of the course.
 A tutorial assignment off-campus is required.
-Recommended prerequisite: EDU 111 (Formerly EDU 131) NOTE: It is recommended, but not required, that EDU 111 and EDU 211 be taken in sequence.
+Recommended prerequisite: EDU 111 (Formerly EDU 131)

+NOTE: It is recommended, but not required, that EDU 111 and EDU 211 be taken in sequence.
 Because of extensive off-campus work required in both courses, they cannot be taken during the same semester.

+This course is a study of how to integrate current technology into the classroom.
+Students learn to use the equipment necessary to create and modify both text and computer-generated images.
+The use of a Hyper Text Markup Language editor to create web pages is also covered.
+Prerequisite: EDU 115, BIT 115, or equivalent, or permission of the Dean of Career Education

-EDU 299 TOPICS IN EDUCATION1-5 sem hrs cr Selected topics in education is a specially designed course for students interested in pursuing specific study projects under the supervision of a discipline instructor and approved by an advisor, the course instructor, and the Dean of Liberal Arts.
+Selected topics in education is a specially designed course for students interested in pursuing specific study projects under the supervision of a discipline instructor and approved by an advisor, the course instructor, and the Dean of Liberal Arts.
 No more than six semester hours in topics courses may be used in meeting minimum degree requirements.